Peace on earth, goodwill to men to which much

 of the world paid lip service is nowhere to be found, and the greeting, empty though

-it is, joins the tree in the trash.
+it is, joins the tree in the rubbish bin.
 The snow turns to slush, and the taxman is

-preparing to swoop down on you, taking whatever money you have left after all those presents and that Christmas shopping.
+preparing to swoop down on you, taking what little money you have left after having paid for all those presents and that Christmas shopping.

 Before senility sank in, the American radio and television writer and crotchety old homophobe Andy Rooney did make one wise suggestion: